isaac-mason/arancini/packages/arancini/README.md

 entity.destroy()
 ```

-> **Note ⚠️** You should avoid storing references to entities and components.
+> **Note:** You should avoid storing references to entities and components.
 Use queries to find entities that have certain components, run logic on them, and then discard the references.
 If you store a reference to an entity or component object, then that entity or component is destroyed and recycled, you will be storing a reference to a pooled object which may have been re-used.

 ### 📦 Component